mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 2. Let Steam **[verify the integrity of game files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335)** for Terraria, this will reconfigure your game files to run vanilla.
 4. Done.
 You can launch Terraria as usual.

-If you use GOG, uninstall and reinstall.
+If you use GOG, uninstall Terraria and reinstall.
 Your worlds and players will be saved.

 ## HELP!
 I've lost my Players / Worlds when I installed tModLoader, what do I do?
 ___